CaffeineFusion/simplemindmaps/README.md

 The aim of this project is to create a simple, portable and extensible mind mapping tool.
 I want to use this as the backbone for a large mind mapping project.

+Added Handlebars and Express to build a minimal web interface for initial testing, demo and template for use.
+My intention is for the underlying library to be entirely independent of these.

 # note
 This is in the very earliest stages of development and is not yet functional.